What is limonene? The citrus terpene found in cannabis

 Personal perspective

-Being closely involved in hemp cultivation and CBD production has given me a practical understanding of how aromatic compounds like terpenes do far more than simply add scent.
-From my experience, limonene stands out — not only for its bright, citrus-like notes but also for the way it interacts with other plant compounds to influence the character of different hemp varieties.
+Working in hemp cultivation and CBD production has given me an appreciation for how aromatic compounds like terpenes are far more than just sources of fragrance.
+Limonene, in particular, has always stood out to me for its vibrant citrus character and the way it interacts with other plant compounds to influence the overall profile of hemp varieties.

-Whether collaborating with growers to preserve terpene profiles or contributing to the development of new product lines, I have consistently seen how a thorough understanding of plant chemistry — particularly compounds like limonene — is just as essential as the practical skills involved in cultivation.
+Whether collaborating with growers to preserve terpene profiles or contributing to the design of new products, I’ve found that a strong knowledge of plant chemistry — and compounds like limonene in particular — is just as vital as the practical skills needed in cultivation.

 Don’t miss out—save up to 30% when you purchase CBD oil today